-Select from the list of substrates and it will tell you how many bags you need to purchase and the estimated total cost (in US dollars).
+Select from the list of substrates, and it will tell you how many bags you need to purchase and the estimated total cost (in US dollars).
 You can modify the fields for ‘Liters per Bag’ and ‘Cost per Bag’ after they are populated if you have an updated price or product.
 The costs are based on the current price on Amazon (shipping costs are not included).

-The values for volume per bag and cost per bag in this substrate calculator are based on my research and, in the case of Up Aqua Aquasand, from a bag that I purchased for our tank.
-Below the calculator I have more information on the substrates I have included in this calculator.
+The volume per bag and cost per bag in this substrate calculator are based on my research and, in the case of Up Aqua Aquasand, from a bag that I purchased for our tank.
+Below the calculator, I have more information on the substrates I have included in this calculator.
 Cost can vary greatly, especially when considering shipping for multiple bags of substrate.
-Feel free to check on the cost for the number of bags and update the fields for a more accurate total.
+Feel free to check the cost for the number of bags and update the fields for a more accurate total.

-– This has long been the standard for planted aquariums.
-It comes advertised by volume, in this case it contains 9 Liters of substrate in each bag.
-It is also available in a 3 Liter bag.
-The positives of Amazonia are very nutrient rich and subsequent very good plant growth.
-The negatives are that it is so nutrient rich it can cause the ammonia to spike for the first month or so; this may require frequent water changes to keep ammonia levels at a safe level.
-The other common disadvantage is that it turns to ‘mud’ or breaks down over time.
+- ADA Aqua Soil Amazonia – This has long been the standard for planted aquariums.
+It comes advertised by volume; in this case, it contains 9 Liters of substrate in each bag.
+It is also available in a 3-liter bag.
+The positives of Amazonia are that it is very nutrient-rich and subsequently offers excellent plant growth.
+The negatives are that it is so nutrient-rich that it can cause the ammonia to spike for the first month or so; this may require frequent water changes to keep ammonia levels safe.
+The other common disadvantage is that it turns into ‘mud’ or breaks down over time.

-– Very similar to Amazonia, but with a few changes to make it more beginner friendly.
-ADA is a little fuzzy on the details, but I take it the substrate has fewer nutrients and does not have as big a problem with ammonia leaching at the start.
+- ADA Aqua Soil Amazonia II – Very similar to Amazonia, but with a few changes to make it more beginner-friendly.
+ADA is a little fuzzy on the details, but I understand the substrate has fewer nutrients and does not have as big a problem with ammonia leaching at the start.

-– Same characteristics as the Amazonia II (less issues with ammonia at start) and in a lighter hue (more brown than black).
+- ADA Aqua Soil Amazonia Light – Same characteristics as the Amazonia II (fewer issues with ammonia at the start) and in a lighter hue (more brown than black).

-– This is the substrate that I chose for the recent rescape of our aquarium.
+- Up Aqua AquaSand – This is the substrate I chose for our aquarium’s recent rescape.
 It is sold in 5 kg bags.
 I measured the volume as 4.4 liters.
 I have a review here.

-– This substate is what I initially had in our nano aquarium.
+- Seachem Flourite Black – This substrate is what I initially had in our nano aquarium.
 It is sold in a 7 kg bag.
-The Seachem webiste puts this bag at 5.3 Liters.
+The Seachem website puts this bag at 5.3 Liters.

-– I have not used this but it gets good reviews for planted tank enthusiast.
+- I have not used Fluval Plant and Shrimp Stratum, but it gets good reviews from planted tank enthusiasts.
 It comes in 4.4 lb and 8.8 lb bags.
 I estimate that the 8.8 lb bags have a volume of around 5.4 Liters.

 Nice articles and valuable stuff to provide to all fish lover like myself 😛